Why do I have a pain in my left arm?

-Being aware of the potential causes and characteristics of left arm pain can help someone recognize what the body is reacting to, and when it is necessary to seek medical attention.
+Being aware of the potential causes and characteristics of left arm pain can help a person recognize what the body is reacting to and determine when it is necessary to seek medical attention.

-A heart attack is the death or damage of a portion of heart muscle due to a lack of oxygen.
+A heart attack occurs when a portion of the heart muscle sustains damage or completely stops functioning due to a lack of oxygen.

-Most heart attacks happen when the coronary arteries have narrowed because of a buildup of cholesterol and fatty plaques.
-If a piece of plaque breaks loose from the artery wall, it can cut off the flow of oxygen-rich blood to the heart, causing a heart attack.
+Most heart attacks happen as a result of narrowing in the coronary arteries.
+The arteries become narrow due to a buildup of plaque.
+If a piece of plaque breaks loose from the artery wall, it can cut off the flow of oxygen-rich blood to the heart, which may cause a heart attack.

 This phenomenon, called referred pain, explains why a person experiencing a heart attack might feel arm pain without having chest pain.

-The American Heart Association advise calling 911 if sudden left arm pain worsens over the course of a few minutes, or is combined with any of the following symptoms:
+The American Heart Association advise calling 911 if sudden left arm pain gets worse over a few minutes or occurs alongside any of the following symptoms:

-- pain, numbness, or any other unusual discomfort in the back, neck, jaw, or lower abdomen
+- pain, numbness, or unusual discomfort in the back, neck, jaw, or lower abdomen

 - nausea or vomiting